 Specific Plans are used by various City departments to review projects, seek funding, and to understand the vision, goals, and policies of specified geographic areas to guide improvements and programming.
-Implementing Specific Plans requires collaboration across City departments and coordination with existing citywide implementation programs, plans, and efforts.
-See Section 7.2 for an overview of Citywide programs that can intersect with Specific Plan implementation.
+Implementing a specific plan requires collaboration across City departments and coordination with existing citywide implementation programs, plans, and efforts.
+See Section 7.2 for an overview of Citywide programs that can intersect with specific plan implementation.

-The following implementation actions are intended to guide the City in implementing the East Colorado Specific Plan over time with generalized timeframes as follows:
+The following implementation actions are intended to guide the City in implementing the ECSP over time with generalized timeframes as follows:

-" Ongoing: Periodic or on a continuing basis
+- " Ongoing: Periodic or on a continuing basis

-" Immediate: Upon adoption of the Specific Plan
+- " Immediate: Upon adoption of the ECSP

-" Near-Term: 0-5 years
+- " Near-Term: 0-5 years

-" Medium-Term: 5-10 years
+- " Medium-Term: 5-10 years

 As changes in City priorities, economic conditions, and market trends occur over time, the City may need to revisit and reprioritize the implementation actions.
-Table 7.1-1 and the following sections outline implementation actions for the East Colorado Specific Plan, including description, timeframe, and responsible parties for each action.
+Table 7.1-1 and the following sections outline implementation actions for the ECSP, including description, timeframe, and responsible departments for each action.
 Information included for each action is intended to help guide the City in taking next steps, which will include additional planning, coordination, community input, and public processes.